Darker shaded ares represent a higher incidence of Covid-19

 The population of this area is 28,096.
 It also includes Stradbally, Timahoe, Ballylinan, Ballyadams, Killeshin, Crettyard, Killenard, Ballybrittas.
 It borders Kildare, Carlow, Kilkenny and Offaly.

-The most concerning trend is found in the west and south-west of the county - the Mountmellick to Borris-in-Ossory LEA where the virus spread has worsened.
-The new figures show that the rate per 100 k of the population is now 88.7 due to 22 more cases.
+Things have stablised in the west and south-west of the county - the Mountmellick to Borris-in-Ossory LEA.
+The new figures show that the rate per 100 k is 72.6 on the back of 18 new cases.
+The previous two-week rater per 100 k of the population was 88.7 due to 22 more cases.

 The district is less populated, with 24,807.
 It includes Rathdowney, Mountrath, Durrow, Castletown, Camross, Errill, Clonaslee and Rosenallis.
-It borders Tipperary and Offaly but also Kilkenny which has the second-worst incidence of the virus in the country.
+It borders Tipperary and Offaly but also Kilkenny .

-The Health Protection Surveillance Centre (HSPC) reported that the county-wide incidence of the disease in the two weeks to November 23 was 49.6.
-This put Laois at the second-lowest rate of infection in Ireland.
+The Health Protection Surveillance Centre (HSPC) reported that the county-wide incidence of the disease in the two weeks to December 14 was 84.7.

-Up to date figures published by the National Public Health Emergency Team on Thursday, December 10 reveals that the incidence in Laois has fallen back to 49.6 per 100k on the back of 42 cases in the previous two weeks to December 9.
+Up to date figures published by the National Public Health Emergency Team on Thursday, December 17 reveals that the incidence in Laois has worsened again.

-There have now been 1,014 officially recorded cases in Laois since February.
+There have been 1,115 Covid-19 cases officially confirmed in Laois since February.

 More on the local area breakdown here